In 2011, just months after her marriage to Prince William, the newlywed Kate Middleton attended her very first Trooping the Colour ceremony.

 After riding in the ceremony’s procession, Kate joined the Royal Family on the balcony to watch a flyover display by the Royal Air Force:

-For the occasion, Kate impressed onlookers by wearing a very fashion forward white coat by Alexander McQueen.
+For the occasion, Kate wore a very fashion-forward white coat by Alexander McQueen.

-The “Cotton and Wool Blend Pique Coat” featured a pleated and tired skirt, collar, padded shoulders, a double-breasted front and lapels.
+It’s the British designer’s ‘Cotton and Wool Blend Pique Coat’.
+It featured a pleated and tired skirt, collar, padded shoulders, a double-breasted front and lapels.

-Catherine paired her white statement coat with simple black accessories.
-Her hat is by Sylvia Fletcher for Lock & Co.
+Catherine paired her white statement coat with a hat is by Sylvia Fletcher for Lock & Co.